Beverly - About.com User

 One teaspoon of salt has about 2,300 milligrams sodium.
 Just one-quarter teaspoon has 580 milligrams and a dash of salt has around 150 milligrams.

 While salt is a major source of sodium, many processed foods are high in sodium, too.
 Canned foods, frozen meals, cured meats and many other processed foods contain outrageous amounts of sodium.
 So to keep your intake down, you need to do more than simply put away your salt shaker.
 Locate the Nutrition Facts labels to determine how much sodium is in the foods you buy.
-Here's more help for reducing your salt intake.
+You can also rinse your canned vegetables to remove some of the sodium.

 How Much Is Too Much?